Find Teaching Schools

 Criminal Justice and Law Enforcement Professors who work in California, Kentucky, or District of Columbia, make the highest salaries.

-Below is a list of the median annual salaries for Criminal Justice and Law Enforcement Professors in different U.S. states.
+How much do Criminal Justice and Law Enforcement Professors make in different U.S. states?

 State Annual Mean Salary